Features Pricing Docs Blog Try Demo Log In Sign Up

 Let's test it right away:

-If everything worked, you'll see a new test.png file in the folder:
+If everything worked, a new test.png file will appear in the folder:

 Open test.png.
-If you see a screenshot of screenshotrun.com, the script works.
+If you see a screenshot of the target site, the script works.

-Try it with other sites too -- github.com, your own project, whatever you like.
+Try it with other sites too — wikipedia.org, your own project, whatever you like.
+Some sites take longer to load than others, so if a capture hangs, bump the timeout value in the code.

 First, create a folder where screenshots will go.
 You can put it right inside your PHP project: